-AEMO applies limits to the storage duration (MWh) of storage devices in the time-sequential model to better reflect the expectation that these devices are not and will not be operated exclusively to meet immediate power system needs.
+In some cases, AEMO may apply ies-limits to the storage duration (MWh) of storage devices in the time-sequential model to validate the reliability and operability of CDPs. better reflect This testing is expected to explore the implications if the expectation that these devices are not are not and will not be operated exclusively to meet immediate power system needs.
+AEMO conducts reliability assessment periodically during the ISP development, and may refine the minimum reserve level to ensure a reliable system is achieved.
 In practice, some energy will be reserved for use in future periods.